Child vaccinations down in DR Congo, and COVID-19 is not helping: UNICEF

-Category: Rights/Justice Hits: 5Fewer children are getting vaccinated in the Democratic Republic of the Congo (DRC) and the COVID-19 pandemic is almost certainly going to make matters worse, the United Nations Children’s Fund (UNICEF) says.
+Category: Immigrants & Refugees Hits: 0Fewer children are getting vaccinated in the Democratic Republic of the Congo (DRC) and the COVID-19 pandemic is almost certainly going to make matters worse, the United Nations Children’s Fund (UNICEF) says.
 If the trend continues, it could trigger a resurgence in deadly childhood diseases such as polio, chickenpox, measles, yellow fever, hepatitis B, diphtheria, tetanus, whooping cough and meningitis.

 Read more https://news.un.org/feed/view/en/story/2020/05/1064212